Sarohia94/Project-5-Bedside-Tales/README.md

 ```

 ### Connect to Stripe
-1. Log in to Stripe, click the developers link, and then API Keys
+1. Assuming you already have an account, log in to Stripe, click the developers link, and then API Keys.
 2. Add the key values as Config Vars in Heroku to connect the deployed project to Stripe
 3. Create a new webhook endpoint, click developers -> webhooks, select the 'add endpoint' link
 4. Add the URL for our Heroku app, followed by '/checkout/WH' and select 'receive all events' then click 'add endpoint'.
 5. Reveal the webhooks signing secret and add that as the value to the STRIPE_WH_SECRET config var in the Heroku app's Deploy tab

 ### Connect to AWS
-Create an AWS Account  to host our static files and images by going to aws.amazon.com and click on create an aws account by filling in your email and a password and choose a username for the account and select continue

 1. Go to aws.amazon.com Login, or create an AWS Account to host static files and images
 2. Select S3.
 3. Click on 'Create Bucket' to create a new storage bucket.
-4. Name the new bucket ideally following the same naming convention as the project and make it public in order to allow public access to the static files.
+4. Name the new bucket - ideally following the same naming convention as the project.
+5. On the **Object Ownership** section, select ACLs enabled.
+A bucket ownership dropdown will appear, select 'bucket owner preferred'.
-5. On the Block Public Access settings for this bucket section, uncheck *Block all public access*, check the *I acknowledge that the current settings might result in this bucket and the objects within becoming public* checkbox to make the bucket public and click *create bucket*
+6. On the **Block Public Access** settings, make the bucket public and click *create bucket*.
-6. Click the bucket you created and select the properties tab.
-Scroll down to find the static web hosting section and select enable static web hosting, tick host a static website and add index.html and error.html to the input fields for Index document and Error document respectively and save.
+7. Click the bucket you created and select the **Properties** tab.
+Scroll down to find the **Static Web Hosting** section and select 'enable static web hosting', tick 'host a static website' and add index.html and error.html to the input fields for Index document and Error document respectively.
-7. Open the permissions tab and copy the ARN (Amazon Resource Name).
-Navigate to the bucket policy section, click edit and select policy generator.
-From the Select Type Policy dropdown options, select S3 bucket policy.
-We want to allow all principal by adding the * to the input and the from the Actions dropdown, select GetObject.
+8. Open the **Permissions** tab and copy the ARN (Amazon Resource Name).
+Go to the **Bucket Policy** section, click edit and select policy generator.
+From the 'select type policy' dropdown options, select S3 bucket policy.
+Add * to the input to allow all principal.
+From the 'actions' dropdown, select 'GetObject'.
-8. Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click add statement, then click generate policy, copy the Policy from the new popup and paste it into the bucket policy editor and add /* at the end of the resource value to allow access to all resources in this policy and save.
+9. Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click 'add statement', then click generate policy.
+Copy the Policy from the new popup and paste it into the bucket policy editor and add /* at the end of the resource value to allow access to all resources in this policy.
-9. AWS has changed the format of their cross-origin resource sharing (CORS) configuration so we need to paste the update code below to the CORS section:
+10. Paste in the code below to the cross-origin resource sharing (CORS) section:
 ```json
 [
   {